How to Survive an Electromagnetic Pulse: The Ultimate Guide

 If there is an EMP attack you should follow these 10 steps:

 - Immediately unplug all electronics and turn off the power.
+You should have an EMP Surge Protector installed on your breaker box.

 - Do not use any electronic devices, including your cell phone.